vectordotdev/vector/docs/specs/target.md

 requirements, the following requirements define support for this architecture:

 - Architecture
-  - SHOULD deploy as a service on dedicated nodes, Vector is the only service on the node.
+  - MUST deploy as a service with reserved/dedicated resources.
   - MUST deploy with a persistent disk that is available between deployments.
   - MUST deploy with Vector's [default aggregator configuration][default_aggregator_configuration] which largely covers the aggregator architecture